 testthat for testing.
 Please try to provide 100% test coverage for any submitted code and always check that existing tests continue to pass.
 If you are a beginner and need help with writing a test, mention this in the issue and we will try to help.

-Pull requests should be against the develop branch not the master branch.
+Pull requests should be against the develop branch not the main branch.
 You can set this when creating your pull request.
 Please make a separately named branch to submit.
 Keep each branch for a complete specific issue.
 If you create a pull request by editing in the GitHub web editor and you end up with multiple pull requests, note that in your issue comments.

 We follow the tidyverse style guide.

 To enforce coding style and support development, we rely on [pre-commit.com], and the R precommit package.
 This tool runs a series of additional checks for your code before